 If you are married, and you or your spouse want to start divorce proceedings, the document to start the process will be a Statement of Claim for Divorce.
 There is no court date, but there is a deadline for filing a Statement of Defence.

 If divorce proceedings have started, and you or the opposing party want to make a court application, for example, to get a court order for child support, the document is a Family Application and must be filed with a supporting affidavit.
 The document will indicate what the court date is.

-Once the Judge (in Provincial Court) or Justice (in Court of Queen’s Bench) makes a decision on your matter, a “Court Order” will be prepared and filed.
+Once the Judge (in Provincial Court) or Justice (in Court of King’s Bench) makes a decision on your matter, a “Court Order” will be prepared and filed.